 Personally, I stand guilty of believing some myths and misconceptions about bodybuilding.
 I’m sure you feel the same way too.
 But our thoughts don’t change the facts presented.

 To sum it all up, here are the facts: muscle never melts or turn into fat, how big you get depends on how much work you put into exercise, bodybuilding makes you strong, good or great bodybuilding results come from focused training, not variety, lifting shapes your body and does not make it bigger, protein bars and protein shakes though useful are not necessary, and last but not least there is no shortcut to fitness.
-You have the time, put in the work, don’t take shortcuts and most important of all have fun.
+Have the time, put in the work, don’t take shortcuts and most important of all have fun.
 If it’s not fun, it becomes a chore.
 If you are not in shape, purchase this useful guide.
-It is up to you to do it and you have to, today.
+It is up to you to do it, decide today.